enformatik/.github/profile/README.md

 ## 🔍 Purpose of This Archive

 These books and their associated materials are preserved here to:
-- 📜 Document the evolution of bioinformatics education (2015–2019)
+- 📜 Document the transformation of bioinformatics education (2015–2019)
 - 🎓 Support educators and students interested in historical teaching methods
 - 💡 Provide foundational examples of early computational biology workflows
 - 🔗 Serve as a reference for the development of future open educational resources

 ---

 *Thank you for visiting.
-May knowledge continue to grow, evolve, and serve humanity.* 🌍📚
+May knowledge continue to grow, development, and serve humanity.* 🌍📚

 ---
 # Core Concepts

 ## Science
 Science is the art of constructing models.
 These models are built upon axioms, postulates, and a priori assumptions.
 When supported by experimental evidence, such models are retained and refined.
 As technology advances, these models are extended and improved.
-In some cases, evolving technologies may challenge or even transform our scientific models.
+In some cases, emerging technologies may challenge or even transform our scientific models.
 Science has no final endpoint; it continually renews itself through new perspectives.
 Like a bride wearing multiple veils, each time we lift a veil, we encounter a new face of reality.
 Thus, every scientist is both an artist and a master craftsman.
 — *Mehmet Keçeci, 18.05.2010* [132, 174, 240, 242]

 ## Cybernetics